Hotel Pool Lifts

 It is important to note that this list is not a comprehensive record of all of the requirements.
 It is important to consult with a Certified Access Specialist to ensure compliance with the most recent version of the ADA & CBC Standards for Accessible Design when designing, building or updating pool and spa facilities.
 In some circumstances, a pool lift may not be the best form of accessible entry for a pool or spa.
 The use of a sloped entry of transfer systems are a great option of new construction because long term maintenance costs are less than pool lifts.

 If you own or operate a lodging facility with a pool or spa, we recommend verifying compliance of your pool lift(s).
 Missing or non-compliant pool lifts are one of the most litigated violations that serial litigants cite in ADA lawsuits against hotels.
 In many cases where a pool lift is already provided, the costs to make improvements are minimal.
-We recommend contacting one of our experienced CASp Inspectors to evaluate your site to ensure that your facilty is accessible to all guests.
+We recommend contacting one of our experienced experts to perform a CASp inspection at your site to ensure that your facility is accessible to all guests.